 Let your doctor know about any nipple discharge, clear, bloody or milky.
 The most concerning discharges are bloody or clear.

 If I have some signs or symptoms, is it likely to be cancer?

-Most often, these symptoms are not due to cancer, but any breast cancer symptom you notice should be investigated as soon as it is discovered.
+Most often, symptoms are not due to cancer, but any breast cancer symptom you notice should be investigated as soon as it is discovered.
 If you have any of these symptoms, you should tell your healthcare provider so that the problem can be diagnosed and treated.

 If I have no symptoms, should I assume I do not have cancer?

 Although there’s no need to worry, regular screenings are always important.
 Your doctor can check for breast cancer before you have any noticeable signs or symptoms.
 During your office visit, your doctor will ask about your personal and family medical history and perform a physical examination.
 In addition, your doctor may order one or more imaging tests, such as a mammogram.

 Breast cancer can’t usually be prevented, but you can take three important steps to help detect it earlier.
 This free guide can increase your chance of finding breast cancer before it spreads.Get the Free Guide